ilyasMB/FyftAPI/README.md

 ## FyftvAPI ## Find your future talent

-# NodeJS API to consume other application API  #
+# NodeJS API to consume other application API or data base connection #